Chelsea transfer news: Ivan Toney expected to move to Al Ahli as Napoli raise demands for Victor Osimhen

 Al Ahli have agreed a deal for Ivan Toney, however there is still work to be done regarding their move for Victor Osimhen.

-While Toney appears set for the £40m move having been filmed by Sky Sports News arriving for his medical in London on Deadline Day, Napoli are now asking for more money from the Saudi club for Osimhen.
+Toney appears set for a £40m move to the Saudi Arabia club having been filmed by Sky Sports News arriving for his medical in London on Deadline Day.

+But the Saudi window does not close until Monday, which means Al Ahli are under no pressure to complete an immediate deal for the Brentford striker, or indeed, Osimhen.

+Napoli are now asking for more money from Al Ahli for Osimhen.

-Napoli agreed a fee in the region of £67m overnight but Al Ahli are understood to be unhappy because the goalposts of the deal have changed and are standing firm on their original offer.
+The Serie A club agreed a fee in the region of £67m overnight, but Al Ahli are understood to be unhappy because the goalposts of the deal have changed and are standing firm on their original offer.

 Chelsea are still pushing for the signing of Osimhen and talks continue with a delegation in Naples.